sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/after_migration_helper_scripts/AllReposComparisonReport/readme.md

 --repo_threshold_in_gb (optional): Threshold in gigabytes (GB) for source repositories to generate alternate migrate commands.
 --print_alternative_transfer (optional): Include this flag to print alternative transfer methods for large source repositories.
 ```
+Note: For "Docker" packageType repos in the "--repos" list  , the comparison excludes  the  "repository.catalog" and "*_uploads" in the (source/target)_files_count
+     and (source/target)_space_in_bytes calculation , as the files in "*_uploads" from source will not be replicated to the target artifactory instance.